markomanninen/artifactsofthefloweroflife/floweroflife.md

 > ...these geometrical facts show that there is a geometrical link between the circle and the sexagesimal system and that the division of the circle in 360 equal parts, which corresponds to 360 equal angles or degrees, isn't a choice that is completely independent of the geometry because this division can be suggested by the basic properties of the circles and the equilateral triangles.

-The FOL and the sexagecimal system both shares same geometrial and mathematical properties.
+The FOL and the sexagecimal system both shares same geometrical and mathematical properties.
 It means they would mutually benefit from the existence of each other.

 ![Abacus or calculation table in base 60 © Jaime Vladimir](./media/abacus-table.png){caption=1 width=474}

 **Cone mosaics**

-The pillar cone mosaic<!-- cite author="wikipedia.org" title="Cone mosaic courtyard" date="" location="" type="website" href="http://en.wikipedia.org/wiki/Uruk#mediaviewer/File:Pergamonmuseum_Inanna_01.jpg" --> from the ancient Sumerian city, Uruk (3400-3100 BC) shows a tessellation pattern.
+The pillar cone mosaic<!-- cite author="wikipedia.org" title="Cone mosaic courtyard" date="" location="" type="website" href="http://en.wikipedia.org/wiki/Uruk#mediaviewer/File:Pergamonmuseum_Inanna_01.jpg" --> from the ancient Sumerian city, Uruk (3400 - 3100 BC) shows a tessellation pattern.
 This 60 degrees zig-zag rhombus pattern formed by two equilateral triangles is inside the FOL geometry as well.

 ![Cone mosaic on a Uruk facade © Staatliche Museen zu Berlin, Vorderasiatisches Museum.
 Olaf M. Teßmer](./media/cone-mosaic-columns.jpg){caption=1 width=474}